 Avenue of Sphinxes

-The Avenue of Sphinxes is over 1.5 miles (3 km) long and it once connected the temples of Karnak and Luxor.
-It was used once a year during the Opet festival as Egyptians paraded through the avenue with statues of the gods Amun and Mut in a symbolic re-enactment of their marriage until they reached Luxor Temple where Amun was magically transformed into Min, the god of fertility.
+The Avenue of Sphinxes is over 1.5 miles (3 km) long and once connected to the temples of Karnak and Luxor.
+It was used once a year during the Opet festival when Egyptians paraded through the avenue with statues of Amun and Mut in a symbolic re-enactment of their marriage until they reached Luxor Temple, where Amun was magically transformed into Min, the god of fertility.

-The avenue consisted of around 1,350 sphinx statues along with chapels stocked with offerings, and each chapel had a precise function, such as to cool the oar of Amun or to receive the beauty of Amun.
+The avenue consisted of around 1,350 sphinx statues and chapels stocked with offerings, and each chapel had a precise function, such as to cool the oar of Amun or to receive the beauty of Amun.

-The construction of the Avenue of Sphinxes began during the New Kingdom and was completed during the 30th Dynasty rule of Nectanebo I (380-362 BC).
+The Avenue of Sphinxes began during the New Kingdom and was completed during the 30th Dynasty rule of Nectanebo I (380-362 BC).
 It was also renovated by Queen Cleopatra (51-30 BC) and later used by the Romans.

 Hana El Zohiry via Unsplash